 Recently, we went on an adventure to check out the latest Street of Dreams in Portland, Oregon.
 One thing I noticed about the homes we visited was the closet systems were custom made.
 A few homes had pre-made closet systems installed but most were custom and I loved them!
 I had to learn how to build closet shelves!
+After all, house projects are fun and rewarding!

 Our new (to us) home has quite a bit of storage space.
 It even had a closet dedicated to wine complete with a wine rack that held 120 bottles of wine.
 We aren’t big wine drinkers so I set out to create a craft closet!
 Now THAT’s something I can get excited about!